TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

   def complete(a: A): F[Unit]
 }
 ```

-`Deferred#get` is semantically blocking until `Deferred#complete` is called and cats effect
+`Deferred#get` is semantically blocking until `Deferred#complete` is called and
-provides many more semantically blocking abstractions like semaphores that are built on top of
+cats effect provides many more semantically blocking abstractions like
-this.
+semaphores that are built on top of this.

-## Summary (Part 1)
+## Summary thus far

 So we've seen that best performance is achieved when we dedicate use of the compute pool
 to evaluating `IO` fiber runloops and ensure that we shift _all_ blocking operations